 2. Facebook cover photo: 2037 x 754 pixels

 Here’s another opportunity to give a pretty touch to your Facebook page.
+The cover photo is also know as the Facebook banner image.
 Upload an image that reflects your style, hobbies, family, etc. This won’t be used to directly promote your blog, but it does reflect your personal brand.

 Display size: 851 x 315 pixels but 1125 x 633 pixels on retina displays (which are becoming more and more popular), so 1125 x 633 pixels should be the minimum image size for your Facebook cover photo.